chinibi/wc-step-by-step-ordering-free/readme.txt

 The Options and Fees page is mainly for miscellaneous items, services, and fees.
 They will be each displayed compactly in a table.
 Often times, these product types do not feature images, and are items that usually compliment the main items you are selling.

+This is a premium feature of SBS Pro.

 = How does the Store Credit (Merchandise Credit) functionality work with the Step-By-Step Ordering System for WooCommerce? =

 You can assign a merchandise credit to one or more of your packages.
 This merchandise credit will be applied any add-on items contained in your step-by-step pages.
 For example, you might have a merchandise credit of $50 with one of your packages.
 Someone who chooses this package will be able apply the  $50 credit towards the products offered in your store via the Step-By-Step pages.

+This is a premium feature of SBS Pro.

 = --Support Questions-- =

 = How do I get support for the Step-By-Step Ordering System for WooCommerce? =

-Everyone gets access to customer support via the (SBS website)[http://stepbystepsys.com].
-For the SBS Light Version of the plugin, feel free to look through the support documentation listed on (our website)[http://stepbystepsys.com] or post a question on the WordPress forums.
+Everyone gets access to customer support via the [SBS website](http://stepbystepsys.com).
+For the SBS Light Version of the plugin, feel free to look through the support documentation listed on [our website](http://stepbystepsys.com) or post a question on the WordPress forums.
 SBS Premium Version users gain full customer support for the duration of their license period via our contact form as well as documentation and forum support.
 A staff member will respond to your request for assistance as quickly as possible.

 = Is full support offered with the premium version of the Step-By-Step system? =

 Yes.
 We offer full support for premium users of the SBS plugin.
-To initiate a support request, visit (our website)[http://stepbystepsys.com/contact/].
+To initiate a support request, visit [our website](http://stepbystepsys.com/contact/).
 Under "Reason For Contact", select Premium Support.
 Simply provide your license key and our support team will respond to you ASAP.

 = How do I get started with the Step-By-Step Ordering System for WooCommerce? =

-Download the Step-By-Step Ordering System for WooCommerce at https://wordpress.org/plugins/step-by-step-ordering-system-for-woocommerce/.
+Download the Step-By-Step Ordering System for WooCommerce by clicking Download in the sidebar.
 Or, via your WordPress install, go to Plugins > Add New > and then Search for Step By Step Ordering System For WooCommerce

 How do I set up the Step-By-Step Ordering System for WocCommerce?